SCANL/ensemble_tagger/README.md

     ./bin/grabidentifiers {srcML file name}

-This will run the program that automatically queries the route above using all identifiers in the srcml file.
+This will run the program that automatically queries the route above using all identifiers in the srcml file. **Make sure the server is running before you run the C++ script**.
+Otherwise, it won't be able to communicate with the server.

 ## Configure the script
 ### Choose a model